learningwala/w/m/content/about-me.md

 Instead of going to school, I spent time exploring website & software development, sales & marketing, theater, writing, design, technology, entrepreneurship and many more interests.

-I started working with children through teaching computer, exploring ['MIT Scratch'](https://scratch.mit.edu/) , making [Arvind Gupta toys](https://www.arvindguptatoys.com/), telling stories, playing games and more.
+I started working with children through sharing how to use computer, exploring ['MIT Scratch'](https://scratch.mit.edu/) , making [Arvind Gupta toys](https://www.arvindguptatoys.com/), telling stories, playing games and more.

-Slowly after lots of experimentation I realized that :
+**Slowly after lots of experimentation I realized that :**

 - I like being with children & young adults, I can be my self.